bcornelis/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * BATCH_SIZE: 150
 * learning rate: 0.005

+(AFTER REVIEW 1)
+I will perform at least 5 epochs, maximum 50, and stop if the current accuracy is the lowest of the latest 5.

 To train the model, I used:
 * for the optimizer: AdamOptimizer
 * for the loss function: mean reduction of the cross entropy loss